-For better or worse, motivation is a powerful force in our lives.
+Motivation is a powerful force in our lives.
 It can push us to literally achieve our wildest dreams and its absence can discourage us from taking even the tiniest step toward them.

 But here’s a little secret most people don’t know:

 Your motivation problem has nothing to do with motivation itself and everything to do with your beliefs about what motivation is.